-By the end of the guide, you’ll be able to determine if your trucking business is a good fit for freight factoring.
+Once you finish reading, you should be able to determine if your trucking company is a good fit for freight factoring.

 Freight factoring can be best described as trucking companies selling unpaid invoices for cash, allowing them to get paid for work much more quickly.